dCache does not need the Chimera filesystem to be mounted but

 Please note that whenever you need to change the configuration,

-you have to remount the root localhost:/
+you have to remount the root localhost:/ to a

-temporary location like /mnt
+temporary location like /mnt.